How Steadyline Keeps Your Mental Health Data Safe

 In short

-Track mood, sleep, and energy with AI pattern detection.
-Join the iOS waitlist or download on Android.
+Track mood, sleep, and energy with optional AI reflection.
+Download on iOS or get Android.

 Steadyline protects mental health data through encryption, on-device processing for AI features where possible, and strict data minimization.
 The app collects only what is necessary for mood tracking and pattern detection.
 No data is sold or shared with advertisers, and users can export or delete all their data at any time.